 - Partnership

-As the joint venture can take a number of different legal forms you should speak to a solicitor about the most efficient structure for your venture.
-For more information read our article: How to structure a joint venture.
+As the joint venture can take several different legal forms, before you dive into one, you should speak to a solicitor about the most efficient structure for your venture that sets you up for success.

 What should be included in a joint venture agreement?